robot-aquila/kunit/README.md

 visibility specificators.

 * TDA (tell, don't ask) principle does not work well without possibility to force call stack.
 Exceptions support would be nice and useful feature.
+Also TDA means we do not want to negotiate interfaces.
+We want to tell of interfaces.
+Type checking is very desirable feature in weak typed language.
+Something like PHP type hinting would be great in addition to it to provide strong contract declaration.